If you are a parent now on this path

 My first reaction was to load up in my car and go pick his sorry ass up and haul him home immediately!
 Was I pissed?
 Oh yah!
 Was I hurt, Oh yah!
 Was I confused, oh yah!
 The more I sat and thought about it I realized all the wisdom that had just spewed from his mouth....

 I decided to calm and wait just a bit..

-I called my dad for emotional support (someone to have my back and unload on) He was very epitome of the opposite as I would have suspected however.
+I called my dad for emotional support (someone to have my back and unload on) He was the very epitome of the opposite as I would have suspected however.
 Not only did he support my sons decision he further validated that I was overreacting.

-me overreacting to my teenaged son maybe drunk and using drugs two states away with me who had cared for him with all my heart and patience and love all these years what was HE THINKING!!!!
+me overreacting to my teenaged son maybe drunk and using drugs two states away from me who had cared for him with all my heart and patience and love all these years what was HE THINKING!!!!